Montessori Method of Education

 The Montessori Classroom

 The Montessori classroom is a child-sized world.
-By careful selection of the material, the Guide sets up an environment that allows the child to explore on a level s/he can understand.
+By careful selection of the material, the Guide sets up an environment that allows the child to explore on a level they can understand.
 The materials or exercises are designed to stimulate independent exploration.
-This prepared environment entices the child to proceed at his/her own pace from simple activities to more complex ones.
-Through this process, the child’s natural curiosity is satisfied and s/he begins to experience the joy of discovering the world about him/her.
+This prepared environment entices the child to proceed at their own pace from simple activities to more complex ones.
+Through this process, the child’s natural curiosity is satisfied and they begin to experience the joy of discovering the world about them.
 Materials and curricula center around the subjects of practical life, sensorial, language, math, geography, history, geometry, biology, art and music.

 The Montessori Teacher

-The Montessori teacher is called a Guide because s/he guides the classroom activity.
-S/he carefully plans the environment in the interest of the children and helps the children progress from one activity to the next.
-The Guide is trained to deal with each child individually, allowing him/her to choose from many activities within his/her range of ability.
-S/he stands back while a child is working and allows him/her the satisfaction of his/her own discovery.
+The Montessori teacher is called a Guide because they guide the classroom activity.
+They carefully plan the environment in the interest of the children, helping them progress from one activity to the next.
+The Guide is trained to deal with each child individually, allowing them to choose from many activities within their range of ability.
+Then, the Guide stands back while a child is working, allowing them the satisfaction of their own discovery.

 With all the freedom, isn’t there confusion?

 The concept of freedom within the classroom is one of freedom within limits.
 Ground rules are established early in the year.
-A child is allowed to work freely so long as s/he does not disturb others.
+A child is allowed to work freely so long as they do not disturb others.
 Actually, the children, having the freedom to follow their interest, are generally happy and busily involved with their work.

 Socialization and Group Work